flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 That can be useful.

-But if exactness is required, a candidate master solution normally has to survive the required exact subproblem checks before certification.
+If exactness is required, any subproblem checks needed to certify a candidate master solution must still be carried out exactly before that candidate is accepted as globally valid.

 A natural pattern is: